felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 find a way.
 And, as surprising as this may sound, I was still popular at school.
 I had more friends than most.
 My teachers loved me.
 My friends' parents loved me.
 I was never bullied.
-To summarize, I had it all, and it all felt easy.
+To summarize, I had it all, and it all felt easy...

 **Giftedness** refers to an exceptional level of natural ability or talent in one or more areas, such as intellectual, creative, artistic, or